grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 If you are a Grafana Enterprise customer, you can create custom roles to manage user permissions in a way that meets your security requirements.

 Custom roles contain unique combinations of permissions _actions_ and _scopes_.
 An action defines the action a use can perform on a Grafana resource.
-For example, the `teams.roles:list` action allows a user to see a list of roles associated with each team.
+For example, the `teams.roles:read` action allows a user to see a list of roles associated with each team.

 A scope describes where an action can be performed.
 For example, the `teams:id:1` scope restricts the user's action to the team with ID `1`.
-When paired with the `teams.roles:list` action, this permission prohibits the user from viewing the roles for teams other than team `1`.
+When paired with the `teams.roles:read` action, this permission prohibits the user from viewing the roles for teams other than team `1`.

 Consider creating a custom role when fixed roles do not meet your permissions requirements.